AeromodellingClubIITB/Aerial-Robotics/week_2/README.md

 ## Assignment
 The [Assignment](https://github.com/AeromodellingClubIITB/Aerial-Robotics/tree/main/week_2/Assignment%202_code) for this week is also added in the script at end.</br>
 If you get stuck in any of the questions, feel free to post them in the whatsapp group.
-We encourage you to start working on the assignment soon.Submission deadline will be updated here as well as on whatsapp group.</br>
+We encourage you to start working on the assignment soon.</br>
+Submission deadline will be updated here as well as on whatsapp group.</br>
 If you are having any difficulties with the course, please reach out to any of us, we will surely help you out.</br>